 Notre Dame Magazine is published quarterly by the University of Notre Dame for more than 150,000 readers, most of whom are graduates of the university.
-The magazine reports on alumni activities, covers institutional events, people and trends, and examines a broad spectrum of cultural issues reflecting the university’s wide-ranging discussion of science and the arts, society and its structures, the spiritual and the human.
-Because a large proportion of its readers are Catholic, the magazine often addresses topics of interest to a Catholic audience.
+The magazine covers alumni activities, institutional events, and people and trends.
+It also examines a broad spectrum of cultural issues reflecting the university’s wide-ranging discussion of science and the arts, society and its structures, the spiritual and the human.
+Because many of its readers are Catholic, the magazine often addresses topics of interest to a Catholic audience.

 The magazine has four departments, including campus news and an alumni notes section.
-A third section, “CrossCurrents” (formerly called Perspectives), contains three to four essays per issue.
+A third section, CrossCurrents (formerly called Perspectives), contains three to four essays per issue.
 Often written in first-person, these pieces range in length from 750 to 1,500 words and deal with a wide array of issues — some topical, some personal, some serious, some light.
-Feature stories, typically 2,000 words or more, comprise the major part of the magazine.
+Feature stories, generally 2,000 to 4,000 words, comprise the major part of the magazine.
 These, too, address a variety of issues appealing to college-educated readers who take an active interest in the contemporary world.

-Most of the magazine’s editorial content is freelance-written.
-This is especially true of the CrossCurrents and Features sections.
+A majority of the magazine’s CrossCurrents and Features sections are written by freelancers.
 For FEATURES, the editors require a QUERY LETTER with clips of published articles.
 Less experienced writers may be asked to write on speculation.
 For CrossCurrents, it is appropriate to submit complete manuscripts.
 We buy first serial and electronic rights.
 Payment (comparable to fees paid by some national publications) is made upon acceptance.
 All copy is subjected to rigorous editing.

 Generally we follow AP style.
-CrossCurrents submissions and assigned stories may be e-mailed to email@example.com in either Word, Word Perfect, RTF or ascii format.
+CrossCurrents submissions and assigned stories may be emailed to firstname.lastname@example.org in either Word, Word Perfect or RTF format.
 (Word is the preferred format.)
-If for some reason you cannot e-mail them, we will also accept articles on CDs in Word, Word Perfect or RTF format.
-The magazine’s postal address is Notre Dame Magazine, 500 Grace Hall, Notre Dame, IN 46556.
+If for some reason you cannot email them, the magazine’s postal address is Notre Dame Magazine, 500 Grace Hall, Notre Dame, IN 46556.

 Photographs and illustrations